microsoft/vscode-wiki/Roadmap.md

 ### Language Server Protocol

-- :runner: Continue to refine and improve the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) with support from the community.
+- [ ] :runner: Continue to refine and improve the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) with support from the community.
-- :runner: Continue to refine and improve the [Language Server Index Format](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) with support from the community.
+- [ ] :runner: Continue to refine and improve the [Language Server Index Format](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) with support from the community.

 ### Debug Adaptor Protocol

-- :runner: Continue to refine and improve the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) with support from the community.
+- [ ] :runner: Continue to refine and improve the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) with support from the community.
-- :runner: Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
+- [ ] :runner: Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
 This includes moving the loaded scripts UI into the core.

 ### xterm.js

-- :runner: Provide ongoing improvements to [`xterm.js`](https://github.com/xtermjs/xterm.js) for performance, stability, and maintainability
+- [ ] :runner: Provide ongoing improvements to [`xterm.js`](https://github.com/xtermjs/xterm.js) for performance, stability, and maintainability

 ## Engineering

 - [x] Migrate from `tslint` to `eslint`.
 Tslint will be [deprecated](https://github.com/palantir/tslint/issues/4534).
-- Improve the built-in issue reporter, e.g., support to paste/attach images.
+- [ ] Improve the built-in issue reporter, e.g., support to paste/attach images.
-- Implement tooling that allows us to detect issues in which emotions fly high.
+- [x] Implement tooling that allows us to detect issues in which emotions fly high.
-- :runner: Improve our "smoke" tests and revisit the current approach on how we implement them.
+- [ ] :runner: Improve our "smoke" tests and revisit the current approach on how we implement them.
-- Investigate automating how we sanity check all our binaries right before we release.
+- [ ] Investigate automating how we sanity check all our binaries right before we release.
-- :runner: Investigate moving our GitHub bots to GitHub actions.
+- [ ] :runner: Investigate moving our GitHub bots to GitHub actions.
-- :runner: Improve our GitHub issue bots, examples:
+- [ ] :runner: Improve our GitHub issue bots, examples:
-   - reject invalid incoming issues automatically
+   - [ ] reject invalid incoming issues automatically
-   - make it easier to move issue to extension repositories
+   - [ ] :runner: make it easier to move issue to extension repositories
-   - automate training of our classification bot
+   - [ ] :runner: automate training of our classification bot

 ## Explorations

-- Explore support to synchronize more state when opening the same folder in different VS Code installs such as  untitled files, open files, focussed editor.
+- [ ] Explore support to synchronize more state when opening the same folder in different VS Code installs such as  untitled files, open files, focussed editor.
-- Explore how to better provide support for low-end devices.
+- [ ] Explore how to better provide support for low-end devices.
-- :runner: Explore how to support new user in learning VS Code (interactive exploration mode, videos)
+- [ ] :runner: Explore how to support new user in learning VS Code (interactive exploration mode, videos)
-- Explore how to make it easier to show, tell, and share your VS Code customizations.
+- [ ] Explore how to make it easier to show, tell, and share your VS Code customizations.
-- :runner: Explore how to support trying out VS Code for a particular language or technology stack without any local installation.
+- [ ] :runner: Explore how to support trying out VS Code for a particular language or technology stack without any local installation.
 For example, 'Debug Java code in less than 1 minute'.

 ## Documentation

-- :runner: Refresh all of our dated overview videos.
+- [ ] :runner: Refresh all of our dated overview videos.
-- Provide translated documentation for major user groups such as Mandarin, Korean, Spanish, Portuguese, French.
+- [ ] Provide translated documentation for major user groups such as Mandarin, Korean, Spanish, Portuguese, French.
 Noe: the list of languages might change.

 ## Community Support

-- We'll continue our work on our GitHub bots that enable members of our community give us a hand triaging and resolving issues.
+- [ ] :runner: We'll continue our work on our GitHub bots that enable members of our community give us a hand triaging and resolving issues.

 ## Summary